Overview of Pennsylvania Taxes:

 The mix, in both type and rate, of taxes a state chooses to employ has been associated with economic growth.
 Further, within states, many functions and their associated taxes may be shifted between state and local government “layers”.
 This makes it difficult to accurately estimate the impact of taxes on statewide economic performance, as tax rates may vary between regions within the same state as well as between states, but we have selected six tax metrics that have a high degree of similarity between states and encompass a large proportion of most state revenue collections.
 We include in the “Taxes” category the following six measures: highest marginal corporate income tax rate, highest marginal individual income tax rate, local tax collections per capita, sales tax rate, gasoline tax rate, and property taxes as a percent of home value.
 Taken together, these taxes provide a view of the major revenue devices employed in most states.

 Most notably, Pennsylvania continues to have one of the highest corporate income tax rates, with a rate of 9.99% (compared to the median of 6.5%) and a ranking of 49th among the states.
-On the bright side, the commonwealth’s individual income tax rate, at 3.07% compared to the median rate of 6.00%, gives Pennsylvania a ranking of 9th.
+On the bright side, the commonwealth’s individual income tax rate, at 3.07% compared to the median rate of 5.33%, gives Pennsylvania a ranking of 11th.
 The commonwealth was ranked 8th as recently as 2015.
-The drop to 9th is due to a personal income tax cut elsewhere and not an increase in Pennsylvania’s tax rate.
-Pennsylvania’s flat rate of 3.07% is just over half the median rate of 6.00%.
-The median rate increased from 5.75% in 2014-2016 to 6.00% in 2017.
+The change in rank to 11th is due to personal income tax cuts elsewhere rather than an increase in Pennsylvania’s tax rate.
+Pennsylvania’s flat rate of 3.07% is still significantly lower than the median rate of 5.33%.
+However, it is worth noting that the median rate decreased from 5.75% in 2014-2016 to 5.33 in 2019.

 New Report on Pennsylvania Taxes Just Released!
 The Tax Foundation’s Pennsylvania Illustrated: A Visual Guide to Taxes & the Economy